 - U-exchange.com is also a trading website that allows users to trade anything they want.
 It offers everything from cds to television to services such as legal services, salon services and anything else you could imagine.
 All you do is type in what you have to trade, and it tells you what is being offered in exchange and where the person offering it is located.
 You can even trade with individuals overseas.
 The site also offers Bartering 101 for beginners.
 Sign up is free, and all trades are free, too!

-If you have used these websites, please share your experience with Springfield Moms readers through posting on this article.
+If you have used these websites, please share your experience with Springfield Moms readers through commenting on this article.